hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 Available animations can be found in the [animation tree](#animation-tree).
 The optional `STYLE` parameter for the `animation` keyword is currently unused by hyprlock.

-Check out Hyprland's [animation documentation](../../Configuring/Animations) for more information.

 #### Animation Tree